Darunia18/Claymores/README.md

 Claymores
 =========

+# NOTICE: This plugin has been abandoned.
+Feel free to fork it, but I will not be updating it or fixing it for use in future versions of PocketMine.

 This is the source code to my PocketMine plugin Claymores, being coded in the new API (1.0.0).

 All the versions released on here will always be in a semi-working condition, and if there are any bugs, they will be stated with the commit.
 I may post commits on here to share my development with others and get other developers' insight and suggestions.